How the Army Changed My Life

 On Monday when I checked into my unit and found my training class, I found out that I would be attending class from 8:00 AM to 5:00 PM and the rest of my time was free.
 It was just like a regular job.
 I did have a lot of studying to do, but at least I was able to be with my family.
 It was wonderful.

 After my training in San Antonio, we moved to El Paso for phase two of my training.
-We stayed in a hotel for a few days until we found a two bedroom apartment close to William Beaumont Army Medical Center where my ENT training occurred.
+We stayed in a hotel for a few days until we found a two-bedroom apartment close to William Beaumont Army Medical Center where my ENT training occurred.
 We enjoyed El Paso.
 It is a beautiful city next to the Franklin Mountains.
 We got to visit Juarez Mexico, and on a long holiday weekend, we drove to California where we saw the Pacific Ocean for the first time.
-We loved it all.

 After El Paso, we moved to Denver, Colorado where I was assigned to Fitzsimons Army Medical Center.
 My sister, Faye, was active duty army and stationed at Fitzsimons.
 We stayed with Faye and her husband for about a week until our apartment was ready.
 I don't know how they tolerated us for so long.
 It must have been like having a house full of monkeys.
 We finally moved into a three-bedroom townhouse a couple of miles east of Fitzsimons.
 While living in Colorado, we got to see singer John Denver at a free concert on the steps of the Colorado State Capital Building.
 We often visited the Rocky Mountains.
 We saw the Molly Brown House - "The Unsinkable Molly Brown" who survived the Titanic.
 There are so many places to explore in and near Denver.
 We loved experiencing it all.